Overview: Many options for composite lumber decking

-Composite decking usually comes in 12-, 16- and 20-ft. planks, and railing components in 12- and 16-ft. increments.
+Composite lumber decking usually comes in 12-, 16- and 20-ft. planks, and railing components in 12- and 16-ft. increments.
 Planning your deck design around these measurements can save you money and cut waste.
 You can also keep your costs down by using a system that installs with face screws (rather than hidden fasteners) and building rails from wood.

-Dark-colored and very dense composites can really heat up in the sun.
-If you're sitting in a deck chair on top of all that plastic, the heat reflected up to you can make you sizzle like the burger on your grill.
+Dark-colored and very dense composite decking boards can really heat up in the sun.
+If you’re sitting in a deck chair on top of all that plastic, the heat reflected up to you can make you sizzle like the burger on your grill.
 Get composite samples in different colors and set them outside on your deck site.
-If they're hot enough to fry an egg after a day in the hot sun, consider a lighter color or a different composite material.
+If they’re hot enough to fry an egg after a day in the hot sun, consider a lighter color or a different composite material.

 More expensive composites brands have finer details, more colors and more features.

 Higher-end composites have a superior grain and the most “woodlike” appearance and feel.
 Some of the priciest brands for deck material options have subtle shadings and individual “grain” variations so that no one board is an exact replica of another.
 Some manufacturers buff each board at the factory to remove any “plastic” sheen.
 High-end composites, like Trex decking, also have a wider range of colors and matching add-ons such as railings, balusters, posts, post caps, skirts and decorative trim.
 These add-ons give your deck a beautiful look, but they don’t come cheap.
 They can easily be triple the cost of the decking boards.

 Composite decks subject to frequent wetting can get slippery if they don’t have a texture.